 Hertz was very friendly and did in fact rent me a car, so I never found out any of the things I was wondering.
 I had to pay $100 more for the rental than I would have with Budget, but at this point that wasn't something that was terribly troubling to me.

 I left the airport making another mental note, no really this time, to get a credit card.
 It still drives me batty that, in one sense, I was rejected because I have spent my 35 years living entirely within my means (I was told once by a AAA agent that I "had no credit rating," though I'm not even sure that's possible).
 Hey, I know you sometimes just have to work with the system.
-That's why I have a cell phone.
-Though you'll have to pull my teeth to get me to get a smart phone.
-Oh my God, I'm turning into one of those crazy old men who live off the grid in Wyoming.
+But sometimes I think, Oh my God, I'm turning into one of those crazy old men who live off the grid in Wyoming.
 Except a woman.

 I went to the sporting goods store in town and bought a little canister for my stove, and fired the stove up in the parking lot just to make sure it worked, as I did not want to be out in the freezing cold dark in the middle of nowhere when I found out it wouldn't light.